(updated April 20, 2025)

 Three players under today’s rules have stolen six bases by themselves in a game, but none involved an inning in which the team stole more than three bases.
 On June 16, 1991, Otis Nixon was the first live-ball era player to steal six times in a game.
 Eric Young Sr. did it on June 30, 1996, during a game in which he stole second, third and home in the same inning.
 Carl Crawford, on May 3, 2009, was the most recent player to steal six times.

-With the size of the bases increased from 15 to 18 inches square and with restrictions on unsuccessful pick-off throws, it’s almost certain that the stolen base totals will increase in 2013.
+With the size of the bases increased from 15 to 18 inches square and with restrictions on unsuccessful pick-off throws, stolen base totals have gone up substantially since 2023.
 Even so, a team attempting as many as eight steals in an inning is hard to imagine.